io-aero/io-template-app/docs/source/first_steps.rst

     ./scripts/run_install_dbeaver.zsh

-g.
+h.
 Close the Terminal Window
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once all installations are complete, close the terminal window.